mlent/daphnejs/README.md

 <script data-main="main" src="//cdnjs.cloudflare.com/ajax/libs/require.js/2.1.11/require.min.js"></script>
 ```

-You can pass your options into the constructor, or simply include them as `data-` attributes on the DOM element.
+You can pass your options into the constructor (as shown above), or simply include them as `data-` attributes on the DOM element.

 ```
 <div data-toggle="daphne" data-source="data.json" data-mode="edit"></div>